gaberull/excel_gcp_mysql_webapp/README.md

 ## TODO

+- [x] In dislay all employees sort by active, then last name
-- [ ] In dislay all employees - outline in red inactive employees, sort by active, then last name
+- [ ] In dislay all employees outline in red inactive employees
 - [x] Make sure birthdays displayed are active employees
 - [ ] Delete files created during the upload process (.csv, .html, etc)
 - [ ] Create screen recording gif of web application in action (don't use sensitive data)